Blog

 • Voluntary Liens: Agreed upon in advance, such as a mortgage or auto loan, where property is used as security from the start.

 • Involuntary Liens: Imposed through legal action or statutory authority, often following a court judgement.
-These are common in unsecured debt collections.
+These are common in unsecured debt collections and recovery.

 How Does a Property Lien Work?